AlwaysPushNeverTest/.github/profile/README.md

 # 🧪 Always Push Never Test

 > *“If it compiles, ship it.
-If it breaks, blame the intern.”*
+If it breaks, blame the naveed.”*

 Welcome to **Always Push Never Test** — a proud collective of chaotic good developers who believe testing is *optional* and that production is the *only* staging environment worth trusting.